Women in the United States Senate: History

 The first woman to serve in the U.S. Senate was Rebecca Latimer Felton; she represented Georgia for one day as a symbolic gesture in 1922.
 Ten years later, Hattie Caraway became the first woman to win election to the Senate, representing Arkansas.
 She first filled the vacancy caused by her husband's death, and then was elected to two full terms.
-In 1949, Margaret Chase Smith began her service in the Senate; she was the first woman to serve in both the House and Senate.
-Her 1960 reelection bid resulted in Chase Smith winning the nation's first-ever United States Senate election with two female major party nominees.
-In 1972, Elaine Edwards was appointed as the first Catholic woman in the Senate by her husband, the Governor of Louisiana, while she was Louisiana's First Lady; she retired after three months.
-In 1978, Muriel Humphrey became the first Second Lady to serve in the United States Senate, after Hubert Humphrey's death in office.
-Humphrey Brown was appointed by the Governor of Minnesota to fill her recently deceased husband's Senate seat; she served for less than one year and declined to be elected to her husband's seat.
+In 1949, Margaret Chase Smith began her service in the Senate after serving in the House; she was the first woman to serve in both the House and Senate.
+Her 1960 reelection bid resulted in Chase Smith winning the nation's first-ever Senate election with two female major party nominees; the other major party nominee was Lucia Cormier.
+In 1978, Muriel Humphrey became the first former Second Lady to serve in the United States Senate, after her husband Hubert Humphrey's death in office.
+She was appointed to fill his Senate seat; she served for less than one year and declined to run for election to the seat.
+Also in 1978, Nancy Kassebaum became the first woman ever elected to a full term in the Senate without succeeding her spouse.
+However, Kassebaum's father Alf Landon was a former governor of Kansas, which means that the first woman to be elected to a full term in the Senate without being the daughter or wife of a politician was Paula Hawkins, who was elected in 1980 to represent Florida.
+Hawkins was also the first Mormon woman elected to the Senate.

-In 1978, Nancy Kassebaum became the first woman ever elected to a full term in the Senate, representing Kansas, without her husband having previously served in Congress.
-Since Kassebaum assumed office in December 1978, there has been at least one woman in the Senate.
-The first woman to be elected to the Senate without any family connections was Florida Republican Paula Hawkins, elected in 1980.
-She was also the first and, to date, only female member of the Church of Jesus Christ of Latter-day Saints elected to the United States Senate.
 In 1990, there were still few women in the Senate as compared to the number of women in the House.
 The trend of few women in the Senate began to change in the wake of the Clarence Thomas Supreme Court nomination hearings and the subsequent election of the 103rd United States Congress in 1992, which was dubbed the "Year of the Woman."
 Barbara Mikulski was reelected and four new Democratic women were elected to the Senate.
 They were Patty Murray of Washington, Carol Moseley Braun of Illinois, Dianne Feinstein of California, and Barbara Boxer of California.
-Carol Moseley Braun was the first woman of color to serve in the Senate and the first woman to defeat an incumbent senator after she won the 1992 Democratic primary election over Alan J. Dixon.
+Carol Moseley Braun was the first Black woman and woman of color to serve in the Senate and the first woman to defeat an incumbent senator after she won the 1992 Democratic primary election over Alan J. Dixon.
 Later in 1992, Feinstein was the first woman to defeat an incumbent senator from a different party when she defeated John Seymour in a special election.
 Feinstein entered the Senate the same year as the first female Jewish senator.